CP Angle Tumours or Cerebellopontine Angle (CPA) Tumours

 CP Angle Tumors or Cerebellopontine Angle (CPA) Tumors

-Cerebellopontine Angle Tumors accounts for almost 5-10% of the intracranial tumors and most of them are benign.
+Cerebellopontine Angle Tumours account for almost 5-10% of the intracranial tumours and most of them are benign.
 They are the most common neoplasm in the posterior fossa.
 The cerebellopontine angle is a space filled with spinal fluid.
-Common pathologies in the CPA include vestibular schwannomas, which account for 10% of all primary brain neoplasms, meningiomas and arachnoid cysts
+Common pathologies in the CPA include vestibular schwannomas, which account for 10% of all primary brain neoplasms, meningiomas, and arachnoid cysts

 Treatment Options

-Treatment for CPA tumors depends upon the patient’s age, his medical condition, growth rate of tumor, and the pathologic behaviour of the tumor.
+Treatment for CPA tumours depend upon the patient’s age, their medical condition, the growth rate of tumour, and the pathologic behaviour of the tumour.
 Some cases may be treated with diuretic therapy.

-But the main options for CPA tumor management include
+But the main options for CPA tumour management include:

 • Surgical resection